 Choosing a mixture of the above is often the best course of action.

-For more crunch you can use demerara sugar instead of granulated.
+To give more crunch you can use demerara sugar instead of granulated.

 Ideal for using up those windfall apples in the Autumn (Fall).